 Due to the high volume of applications received, ONLY successful candidates will be contacted.

 The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs (Charter of the United Nations - Chapter 3, article 8).
 The United Nations Secretariat is a non-smoking environment.

 Interns are considered non-critical personnel and shall not be sought as a substitute for performing staff functions.
 Engagement of new interns shall be made in accordance with the national travel advisories set by the Host Country and taking into consideration WHO guidelines.

 THE UNITED NATIONS DOES NOT CHARGE A FEE AT ANY STAGE OF THE RECRUITMENT PROCESS (APPLICATION, INTERVIEW MEETING, PROCESSING, OR TRAINING).
 THE UNITED NATIONS DOES NOT CONCERN ITSELF WITH INFORMATION ON APPLICANTS’ BANK ACCOUNTS.

-Please submit the Personal History Profile (P11) and Cover Letter to email@example.com by the given deadline.
+Please submit your cover letter and personal history form (P11) to firstname.lastname@example.org by the given deadline.